kael-shipman/timetraveler/README.md

 > Pull requests welcome....
 >

-Timetraveler is an rsync-based backup utility that formalizes the process of maintaining delta backups.
+Timetraveler is an rsync-based backup utility that attempts to make creating and managing incremental backups easy.
 High among its design goals is ease of use by end users.
-To this end, it is based on a simple, user-editable config file that controls what file tree is backed up, where backups are stored, how often backups happen, and how and when to clean up old backups.
+To this end, it is based on a simple, user-defined config file that controls what file tree is backed up, where backups are stored, how often backups happen, and how and when to clean up old backups.

+It works by using rsync to copy the source directory into a date-stamped subdirectory of the backups directory.
+After the first backup, it creates a symlink called `latest` that it uses to create further backups incrementally using rsync's `--link-dest` option.
+(Of course, this symlink always points to the latest backup.)

+For safety, it then removes write permissions for all files and directories under the backups directory.

 ## Installation